nyahehnagi/eat_the_week/README.md

 ~~~~

-## Session
+## Auth

-Creates a new session, giving you a user_id and a token required to perform actions on behalf of the user (e.g. creating recipes).
+Auths a user, giving you a user_id and a token required to perform actions on behalf of the user (e.g. creating recipes).

 ~~~~
-curl "http://localhost:4000/sessions" -X POST -H "Content-Type: application/json" -d '{"session": {"email":"funkyfood@food.com", "password":"password"}}'
+curl "http://localhost:4000/auth" -X POST -H "Content-Type: application/json" -d '{"session": {"email":"funkyfood@food.com", "password":"password"}}'
 ~~~~

 On success, the above command returns JSON structured like this: